menzi7/homelab/README.md

 Thanks to everyone in the homelab community.

-As you might already have seen, I've taken a ton of inspiration from [MacroPower](https://github.com/MacroPower/), so thanks to MacroPower for making great [repos](https://github.com/MacroPower/homelab/).
+As you might already have seen, I've taken a ton of inspiration from [MacroPower](https://github.com/MacroPower/), so thanks MacroPower for making great [repos](https://github.com/MacroPower/homelab/).

 ---

 ## 🔏 License

-This project is licensed under the MIT license, primarily because it's simple enough to understand, and so you can do whatever you want.
+This project is licensed under the MIT license, primarily because it's simple enough for me to understand, and so you can do whatever you want.

 For more details, see [LICENSE](./LICENSE).

 Ultimately though, I have a WTFPL mindset about any content produced by/for myself.
-If you like anything you see here, feel free to use it however you want (yes, that includes the peepos), just don't sue me if my code blows up your cluster.
+If you like anything you see here, feel free to use it however you want.

 ---